bsundsrud/dotemacs/README.md

 This setup uses RLS and rustfmt when in `rust-mode`.
 Use the following rustup command to install all the necessary components:

-* `rustup component add rls-preview rust-analysis rust-src rustfmt-preview`
+* `rustup component add rls rust-analysis rust-src rustfmt`

 ### JavaScript